tatendakutadza/tatendakutadza/README.md

 ###

 Hey👋
-I'm a programmer from Zimbabwe, with demonstrative expertise in developing user friendly programs with multiple programming languages, including Python, C, C#, Java, HTML, CSS, and JavaScript.
+<br>I'm a programmer from Zimbabwe, with demonstrative expertise in developing user friendly programs with multiple programming languages, including Python, C, C#, Java,
+HTML, CSS, and JavaScript.
 My interests include are Programming, Communication Networks and AI and Machine learning.